-If a deal is approved it is expected that current arrangements will continue until 31 December 2020 after which point a new immigration status will be required.
+It is expected that current arrangements will continue until 31 December 2020 after which point a new immigration status will be required.

-If there is no deal EU nationals will be able to apply for European Temporary Leave to Remain in the UK.
-UK citizens travelling to Europe will be treated as third-country nationals immediately after exit.
 A reciprocal visa waiver scheme has been agreed for short stay tourist and business visitors but requirements for longer visits or work visas will determined by individual states so it is important to check requirements for your destination well in advance.

 If there is a deal between the UK and the EU at the point of Brexit, it is expected that the UK can continue to participate in Erasmus until the end of the current cycle of the programme, which is 2020-21.
 Erasmus mobility and the associated funding should, therefore, continue as normal for students and staff due to undertake placements in 2019-20.